MarcoRosso/MarcoRosso.github.io/static/data/resume/resume.md

 ####University of Manchester (Sept.
 2017 - Present)
 >#####Ph.D.
 Candidate in School of Computer Science
 >- Supervised by Dr. Simon Haper and Dr. Bijan Parsia
->- Meber of Interaction Analysis and Modelling (IAM) Lab
+>- Member of Interaction Analysis and Modelling (IAM) Lab
 >- Research topic "Smart Measures of Social Isolation of Parkinson’s Disease"

 ####University of Manchester (Sept.
 2015 - Nov.
 2016)